top-rated-code-cooker/2d-plotting-React.js-d3.js/README.md

-# 2d plotting using React.js
+# 2d plotting with React.js and d3.js

 ## What is the use of this Repo